aetherbird/aetherwind/README.md

-# flexoki-neovim
+# aetherwind-neovim
-Neovim adaptation of [Flexoki](stephango.com/flexoki) by Steph Ango
+Neovim adaptation of [Flexoki](stephango.com/aetherwind) by Steph Ango

 Currently still **work in progress** and missing support for even the most common plugins.
 This will be fixed shortly.
 If you are using a plugin that